 Every entry has a unique persistent URL that can be found in the "Share" menu function.
 It is also present in the citation found in the "cite" menu function, although it lacks the AID.

 The Permalink for each entry is the best guide to the proper URL.

 There are four different pages on which a user may start a search.
 Each can be linked to directly from outside Credo Online Reference Service:

 You can perform a keyword search with your URL.
 Example:

 You can add a subject limit to the query by adding a subjectcode parameter.
 E.g.

-The best place to find the URLs with the subject codes is the permalink function of the Credo platform, or contact firstname.lastname@example.org for a list.
+The best place to find the URLs with the subject codes is the permalink function of the Credo platform, or find a list here (2nd tab).